stevennooijen/stairwaytotravel-backend/documentation/mailchimp.md

 * A form can have **hidden fields**, that a user doesn't see but we can use to fill in metadata about the user.
 For example, we included a field about page source that indicates whether someone signed up for the first time on the signup page or on the bucketlist page.
-* For marketing **status** `'subscribed'`, one has to explicitly opt-in to receive e-mail marketing.
+* Mailchimp uses the **status** field to indicate whether someone has opted-in for marketing. `'subscribed'` means someone did.
+Other statuses are `transactional` and `unsubscribed`.
+Opt-in can be done through single or double opt-in.
+* Status `transactional` means that someone can only receive transactional email.
+This would be for example an order notification.
+Sadly, Mailchimp does not allow transactional email based on events (which is our case).
+This would have been our preferred scenario as the bucket list confirmation email could be considered a 'transaction'.
+* That means we need to set everybody to status `subscribed` in order to email them their bucket list confirmation, and keep a separate field for administrating if someone opts-in for mass email marketing.
-* That means that if someone provides his/her email for booking purposes on the 'bucketlist' page, he/she did not give explicit **consent** for using the email address for marketing.
-Thus we set this member's status to`'transactional'` until he/she explicitly opts-in on the 'about' page.
+* So, if someone provides his/her email for booking purposes on the 'bucketlist' page, he/she did not give explicit **consent** for using the email address for marketing.
+Thus we set this member's `MARKETING` merge field to 'no' until he/she explicitly opts-in on the 'about' page.
 * A marketing opt-in triggers an **automation** workflow that sends a welcome email to the newly subscribed member.
 This is called a **campaign**.
 * Interaction with the campaign is automatically added to a member's **profile**.
 This stores every interaction of the